ajkapala21/Woodoku-Solver/README.md

 # Woodoku-Solver

+Download Woodoku Solver Finished.zip folder from main to install the windows form application and try it out.

 It took this solver 3 games to beat our highest scores that we had acheived over years of playing.

 Built essentially using a MVC format.